bparanj/hivegrid.dev/README.md

 ### Customization

-If the image created by Packer does not meet your needs, you can customize the Packer template to change the base image and change what is included in the master playbook in ansible/playbooks/master_playbook.yml.
+If the image created by Packer does not meet your needs, you can customize the Packer template in packer/aws-ubuntu.pkr.hck to change the base image and change what is included in the master playbook in ansible/playbooks/master_playbook.yml.
 For instance, you can create a new playbook for MySQL and replace the Postgres playbook.
 You can change the versions for Ruby, Postgresql, Redis etc in the existing playbooks in ansible/playbooks folder.

 ## Terraform Provisioning